No. 21 Tennessee runs streak to 8, beats Missouri 35-12

 COVID CHANGES

 Several Tennessee gameday traditions were changed because of COVID-19 protocols.
-There was no Vol Walk through campus before the game.
+There was a Vol Walk through campus before the game, but with limited fans.
 The band was planted in the south end zone, with no pregame or halftime on-field opportunities.

 Neyland Stadium, which can hold 102,455, was limited to just 21,159 (about 2,000 below what would have been considered a sellout) and distanced throughout.